TysonAndre/igbinary-hhvm/README.md

 # Functionality

+So far, `igbinary_unserialize(igbinary_serialize(NULL)) === NULL` works.
+Other data types aren't implemented yet.

-Only `igbinary_serialize` and `igbinary_unserialize`are supported.
+Only `igbinary_serialize` and `igbinary_unserialize` are supported.
+External integration, such as with APC, Memcached, Redis, etc. won't work.
-References may take a while to do properly
+References may take a while to do properly.

 # Installation